top of page

 Door and window sensors are best used to detect intrusions before someone enters deeper into the home.

 Motion sensors detect movement inside the home and are commonly used as a secondary detection layer.
-They are most effective when placed in:

 • Hallways